user340/basepkg/README.md

 # What is "basepkg"

+"basepkg" is NetBSD base system packaging tool.

 ## How to use

 ### 1. Build the NetBSD distribution

 In this procedure, NetBSD source sets is in /usr/src, NetBSD build-tools is in /usr/tools, NetBSD compiled objects is in /usr/obj, and NetBSD Version is 7.1, machine is amd64, machine archtecture is x86\_64.

-First, Download NetBSD Source Sets and Extract to /usr/src.
+First, download NetBSD source sets and extract to /usr/src.

     # cd /
     # ftp ftp://ftp.netbsd.org/pub/NetBSD/NetBSD-7.1/source/